i-RIC/solver_dev_manual/source/06/03/iric_geo_riversurvey_read_count.rst

 iric_geo_riversurvey_read_count
 =================================

--  Reads the number of the crosssections in river survey data
+Reads the number of the crosssections in river survey data.

 Format (FORTRAN)
 ------------------